Leadership

 - Be in a recognized leadership position in the candidate’s home institution.
 Ideally, the sponsor holds a higher academic rank than the applicant (This is not a requirement.)

-- Be able to dedicate sufficient time to meet with the program participant monthly to discuss project/program updates and to provide feedback to the participant on their project work and on their development as a leader and career goals
+- Be able to dedicate sufficient time to meet with the program participant monthly to discuss progress on the leadership initiative they are working on and to provide feedback to the participant on this work and on their development as a leader and future career goals

-- Be in a position to guarantee/afford the candidate adequate time to fully engage in all of the activities of the program including the protected time to work on the participant’s leadership project
+- Be in a position to guarantee/afford the candidate adequate time/financial support to fully engage in all of the activities of the program

 8. Do you have to be an APA member to apply?